phaserjs/phaser/README.md

 * Dispatch world resize event
 * Investigate why tweens don't restart after the game pauses
 * Fix bug in Tween yoyo + loop combo
-* Copy the setTransform from Sprite to Camera
-* Move Camera.scroll.x to just Camera.x/y
 * Apply Sprite scaling to Body.bounds
 * When you modify the sprite x/y directly the body position doesn't update, which leads to weird results.
 Need to work out who controls who.
 * Check that tween pausing works with the new performance.now